affinidi/wordpress-affinidi-login/README.md

-# Affinidi Login for WordPress
+# Affinidi Login - Passwordless Authentication for Wordpress

 AUGMENT EXPERIENCES WITH A SAFER, SIMPLER AND MORE PRIVATE WAY TO LOGIN